arkency/posts/posts/2018-12-20-modeling-passing-time-with-events.md

 end
 ```

 With this technique we can model the process completely with just events and commands.
-No scheduling infrastructure not time mocking is required.
+No scheduling infrastructure nor time mocking is required.
 For correctness we'd like to add an integration test later that verifies no drift with infrastructure.
 That one however serves different purpose than being a driver for design.

 What amazes me the most in learning is that how others can influence us and expand what we already know.
 Take it further on a foundation we have.
 I had a pleasure to participate in [RESCON](https://rescon.arkency.com) conference where [Szymon Pobiega](https://twitter.com/szymonpobiega) in a self-describing talk [Sending Messages Into The Future](https://szymonpobiega.github.io/SendingMessagesToTheFuture/) explored the ideas I wrote about even more with great examples and a proposition of a RabbitMQ scheduling infrastructure.
 And a day after, on a RailsEventStore hackathon, [David Saita](https://twitter.com/davidsaitta) presented his take on an Metronome calendar-like bounded context.